 You might think you know the elected leaders of AAAE – but how well do you really know them?
 You might know where they work and a little bit about their personality or hobbies.
 But do you know their favorite color and food or what they’d want to have on a desert island?
 If not, it’s time to change that.

-“Get to Know AAAE Leaders” will be a recurring feature here on the AAAE Blog where our leaders answer ten unique questions, with the goal of you learning something interesting that won’t read on an official biography.
+“Beyond the Headshot” will be a recurring feature here on the AAAE Blog where airport and aviation leaders answer ten unique questions with the goal of you learning something interesting that won’t read on an official biography.

 Our inaugural subject is AAAE Chair Scott Brockman, A.A.E., President and CEO of the Memphis-Shelby County Airport Authority.

 1) What and where was your very first airport job?

 I started my career at the Sarasota-Manatee Airport Authority (operator of Sarasota-Bradenton International Airport - SRQ) in Sarasota, FL on April Fool’s Day – yes, April Fool’s Day, 1985.
 Clearly I still get a laugh from that one!

 2) When – and how – did the “aviation bug” bite you?